devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 #### example
 createDevon4jProject("com.mycustomer.myapplication")
 Note:
-1. This function generates command the katacoda user has to execute manually.
+1. This function generates command the Katacoda user has to execute manually.
 2. To execute this function, devonfw-ide must be installed.

 ***